UPLME: Uncertainty-Aware Probabilistic Language Modelling for Robust Empathy Regression: Introduction

+As shown in \Cref{fig:noise-removal-data}, the same empathy score (a score of 1.0 here means the lowest empathy) can be self-reported for essays with clearly different empathic content, resulting in incorrect or misleading labels.
+Such noise may confuse regression models, as they are penalised for producing predictions aligned with textual meaning when the corresponding label is unreliable.
+Without explicitly accounting for this discrepancy, models risk overfitting to noisy supervision and producing incorrect empathy scores.
+To address this, our method estimates uncertainty to capture samples with label noise (\Cref{fig:noise-removal-unc}).

-Robust learning with noisy labels has been extensively studied in the literature for classification problems, but rarely on regression problems \citep{wang2022noisy}.
-Most robust learning with noisy label algorithms, e.g., \citep{zheng2020error,ye2021learning}, leverage class probabilities.
-Regression and classification modelling are fundamentally different due to the type of prediction (class probability vs real numbers) and subsequently the type of cost function (cross-entropy vs error-based loss formulation).
+Robust learning with noisy labels has been extensively studied in the literature for classification problems, but it is rarely explored for regression problems \citep{wang2022noisy}.
+Most robust learning with noisy label algorithms, e.g., \citet{zheng2020error,ye2021learning}, leverage class probabilities.
+Regression and classification modelling are fundamentally different due to the type of prediction (class probability versus real numbers) and subsequently the type of cost function (cross-entropy versus error-based loss formulation).
 Due to the above conflicts in modelling, these robust learning algorithms designed for classification do not apply to regression problems \citep{wang2022noisy,dai2023semi}.
-Our proposed method, UPLME, is particularly designed for textual regression problems and demonstrated on the emerging task of empathy regression.
+Our proposed method, UPLME, is specifically designed for textual regression problems and has been demonstrated on the emerging topic of empathy regression.

 We model label noise as heteroscedastic Uncertainty Quantification (UQ).
-UQ, an established concept, is broadly categorised into epistemic and aleatoric uncertainty \citep{sheitz2022pitfalls}.
+UQ, an established concept, is broadly categorised into epistemic and aleatoric uncertainty \citep{sheitz2022pitfalls,zulfiqar2025uncertainty}.
 Epistemic uncertainty reflects uncertainty in the model parameters due to limited data, while aleatoric uncertainty captures the inherent noise in the data itself \citep{sheitz2022pitfalls}.
 Aleatoric uncertainty is further divided into homoscedastic (constant across inputs) and heteroscedastic (input-dependent) uncertainty.
 Since label noise, by definition, varies across input samples, we capture label noise as heteroscedastic UQ.
 Following recent evidence in the UQ literature on dissolving the dichotomy of epistemic and aleatoric uncertainty, we model the \emph{source} of uncertainty, more specifically, annotation-related uncertainty \citep{kirchhof2025reexamining}.